 City Planning & Zoning

 The City Planning and Zoning Department helps guide Nowthen residents, developers, business owners, and anyone interested in the City of Nowthen.
-Please call the City Office (763) 441-1347 for more information.

-Nowthen Comprehensive plan
+Nowthen Comprehensive Plan

 CLICK HERE to read more about Nowthen's 2019 Comprehensive plan.

-Planning and Zoning is Responsible for:
+Planning and Zoning is responsible for:

 Subdividing is the process of splitting up a single parcel of land into multiple parcels.
 While simple in concept, in practice subdividing land can be quite involved as it requires many steps and compliance with a number of rules and regulations.
 Subdivisions split correctly demonstrate compliance with the City’s minimum lot sizes, lot widths, lot frontage (access to a public street) and lot buildability (the capability of a parcel to support structures and utilities).